Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Introduction

-However, directly applying information revelation to RS is challenging.
-Traditional methods in economics studies~\cite{yao2024user,prasad2023content,boutilier2024recommender} typically assume that receivers are completely rational, i.e., they can always select the optimal strategy to maximize their utility given the available information.
-In contrast, real-world creators are bounded rational~\cite{simon1990bounded, kahneman2013prospect}, because their decision-making is constrained by the limited cognitive capacity, attention, and information-processing ability of humans.
-To address this challenge, we propose our information-revealing framework tailored for RS, named \textbf{Lo}ng-term Welfare Optimization via Information \textbf{Re}velation (LoRe).
-Specifically, we map the key components of classical information revelation methods in economics (i.e., Bayesian persuasion~\cite{gan2022bayesian, kamenica2011bayesian}) onto the corresponding stakeholders in RS.
-Based on this mapping, we formulate the platform’s information revelation process as a Markov Decision Process (MDP)~\cite{puterman1990markov} and propose a learning algorithm to optimize the information revelation strategy.
-Instead of relying on the assumption of completely rational agents, LoRe is trained and inferred within a realistic reinforcement learning (RL) environment, where bounded rational users and creators interact with each other.
+To address this challenge, we propose an information revelation framework tailored for RS, named \textbf{Lo}ng-term Welfare Optimization via Information \textbf{Re}velation (LoRe).
+Specifically, we map the key components of classical information revelation method in economics studies (i.e., cheap talk model~\cite{farrell1996cheap}) onto the corresponding stakeholders in RS.
+Based on this mapping, we formulate the platform’s information revelation process as a Markov Decision Process (MDP)~\cite{puterman1990markov} and develop a learning algorithm to optimize the platform's information revelation strategy.

 Unlike previous works that rely on heuristic exposure allocation in the re-ranking stage to steer creators’ behavior~\cite{guo2023fairrec}, LoRe serves as an independent module for the platform and does not depend on any specific recommendation algorithm.
-Experiments on two real-world recommendation datasets demonstrate that LoRe outperforms both creator-fair re-ranking methods and simple information-revealing strategies in improving long-term user welfare (i.e., sustained user clicks).
+Experiments on two real-world recommendation datasets demonstrate that LoRe outperforms both creator-fair re-ranking methods and reward-based creator-influencing method in improving long-term user welfare (i.e., sustained user clicks).
 Moreover, since LoRe operates independently, it can be seamlessly integrated with existing ranking or re-ranking algorithms to further enhance long-term welfare.

+In our experiments, to more faithfully simulate the real-world RS environments, we adopt the multi-stakeholder simulation framework proposed by~\citet{ye2025creagent}, which leverages LLM-based agents to simulate the dynamic behaviors of users and creators.
+Specifically, these agents simulate user click-through behavior and creator content generation.
+This approach is grounded in recent research which demonstrate that agents empowered by LLMs can effectively emulate user preferences and the creation behavior of bounded rational creators~\cite{wang2024macrec, zhang2024generative, wang2025user, ye2025creagent}.

 We summarize our contributions as follows: